Updated March 24, 2023

 There are two classical algorithms that speed up the nearest neighbor search.

-1. Bucketing: In the Bucketing algorithm, space is divided into identical cells and for each cell, the data points inside it are stored in a list n The cells are examined in order of increasing distance from the point q and for each cell, the distance is computed between its internal data points and the point q.
-The search terminates when the distance from the point q to the cell exceeds the distance to the closest point already visited
+1. Bucketing: In the Bucketing algorithm, space is divided into identical cells and for each cell, the data points inside it are stored in a list n.
+The cells are examined in order of increasing distance from the point q and for each cell, the distance is computed between its internal data points and the point q.
+The search terminates when the distance from the point q to the cell exceeds the distance to the closest point already visited.

 2. k-d trees: A k-d tree is a generalization of a binary search tree in high dimensions.
 Here, each internal node in a k-d tree is associated with a hyper-rectangle and a hyperplane orthogonal to one of the coordinate axis.
 The hyper-plane splits the hyper-rectangle into two parts, which are associated with the child nodes.
 The partitioning process goes on until the number of data points in the hyper-rectangle falls below some given threshold n.

-Advantages and Drawbacks of Nearest Neighbors Algorithm
+Advantages and Disadvantages of Nearest Neighbors Algorithm